federicobond/primer/doc/report.md

 The code for this optimization can be found in the `ConstantFoldingVisitor` class.

-## Benchmarking
+# Benchmarking

-We compared primer code against equivalent Java and Ruby implementations of the fibonacci function.
+We compared Primer code against equivalent Java and Ruby implementations of the fibonacci function.
 The results are listed in the table below.

-### Java Implementation
+## Java Implementation

 ````java
 public class Fibonacci {